Troubleshooting and diagnostics

 Alarms generated by the Apama-ctrl microservice

-Alarms are created by user applications in the Cumulocity IoT tenant (for example, by an analytic model, an activated EPL file, or a smart rule).
+Alarms are created by user applications in the Cumulocity tenant (for example, by an analytic model, an activated EPL file, or a smart rule).
 To learn about alarms in general, refer to Working with alarms.
 The Apama-ctrl microservice also generates alarms because it has encountered some problem, so that the user is notified about the situation.
 The information below is about alarms that are generated by the Apama-ctrl microservice, their causes, consequences and possible ways to resolve them.

 You can view alarms in the following ways: